nmyers322/virtual-bar/README.md

 * If directly linked to table or lobby, do entry checks and kick if not satisfied
 * Rearrange lobby, add tables
 * Move table event log on mobile
-* iOS grant device orientation unmounts video tracks
 * Draw on someone, take a pic, send to them
-* After visibility change kicks you out, tracks could still be attached. check getUserMedia and see what's happening
-* getUserMedia fail: More useful message about video/audio not working